Do you need to consider orthodontic treatment for your child? That's a good question.

-Orthodontics for children is timed so a child's growth can assist the orthodontic treatment.
+Orthodontics for children is best timed so a child's growth can assist the course of the orthodontic treatment.

 The Australian Society of Orthodontists recommends the best time to assess your child’s dental alignment and jaw growth is at the first sign of an orthodontic problem or by the age of 7.
 The best time for treatment may then range from 7-14 years of age.
 Jaw growth and development may be guided and manipulated more easily with a timely detection of orthodontic problems, providing a greater opportunity for more effective treatment.